 The Foundation encourages you to discuss your proposal concept with program staff before starting an application.
-If your organization is new to us, an initial conversation is required in order for your application to be considered.
+If your organization is new to us, an initial conversation is required for your application to be considered.

 General Eligibility Criteria